U.S. Visa Application: 6 Requirements Nigerians Must Meet, Full List Emerges

 Read also

-5. Rescheduling If Rejected
+5. Rescheduling if rejected

-However, if the previous visa fee has expired, applicant will need to pay a new fee before booking.
+However, if the previous visa fee has expired, an applicant will need to pay a new fee before booking.

 Source: Twitter

-6. All social media usernames and handles
+6. Disclosure of all social media usernames and handles

 Applicants must fill in all social media usernames and handles used over the past five years on the DS-160 visa application.